alvinend/nisetube/README.md

 5. run `yarn run start`

 ### Note
-Front will be in port 3000 (You might need to change your server setting)
+Front will be in port 3000 and Back will be in port 5000(You might need to change your server setting)